udiptaweb/laravel-multilang/README.md

  Available Languages :

-  Avalilable languages are specied on published config file laravel-multilang.php as languages = ['en-us','hi','ass']
+  Avalilable languages are specied on published config file laravel-multilang.php as languages = ['en','hi']

  Deafult language :
     You can change default language by specifying it on default_language filed on laravel-multilang.php